xtuzil/CacheMockingFW-DemonstrationProject/Demonstration/Server-sideMocking/ReadMe.md

 ## Instructions for mocking server-side demonstration
 This is tutorial for demonstration of mocking server-side in client-server applications.
-This tutorial takes you through .
+This tutorial takes you through mocking Restaurant mock.
 Prepared endpoints for **Restaurant** mock are defined in file *mock_data.csv*.

 Before start make sure the IRIS (Caché) is started in MOCKFW namespace.
 After the container is ready, switch to IRIS terminal:
 ```sh